stonezyg/modernize-apps-katacoda/scenarios/developer-intro/00-intro.md

 should be noted that there are plugins for several integrated development environments as well.
 For example, to use OpenShift from the Eclipse IDE, you would want to use the official [JBoss Tools](https://tools.jboss.org/features/openshift.html) plugin.

-### The Environment

-During this training course you will be using a hosted OpenShift environment that is created just for you.
-This environment is not shared with other users of the system.
-Because each user taking this training has their own environment, we had to make some concessions to ensure the overall platform is stable and used only for this training.
-For that reason, your environment will only be active for today.
-As you progress through the scenarios, your environment will remain the same, as long as you use the same browser session (don't worry if your browser crashes, the persistence is cookie-based and should survive).

-The OpenShift environment that has been created for you is running the latest version of our open source project called OpenShift Origin.
-This deployment is a self contained environment that provides everything you need to be successful in learning the platform.
-This includes such things as the command line, web console, and public URLs.

 Now that you know how to interact with OpenShift, let's focus on some core concepts that you as a developer will need to understand as you are building your applications!